Artoria2e5/svg-emoticons/README.md

 - If you are not happy with the file size of the 24-bit PNG, read [This thread (Chinese)](https://www.equn.com/forum/forum.php?mod=viewthread&tid=38948) to get instructions on optimizing the file size.
+  - [pngquant](https://pngquant.org/) is the best choice for PNGs.
+It generates a PNG with max.
+    256 colors, and preserves full alpha transparency.
   - [RIOT](http://luci.criosweb.ro/riot/) is a nice
     choise if you use Windows.
 Saving as 16- to 256-color, max-compressed PNG is recommended.
     Blending the image with a white background in RIOT can help you deal with some transparency